GFI and Aspen Institute Food & Society Program Partnership

-Advancing Food Leadership: A New Partnership Between GFI and Aspen Institute
+Advancing Food Dialogue and Leadership: A New Partnership Between GFI and the Aspen Institute

-The Global Food Institute at GW and the Aspen Institute’s Food Leaders Fellowship have embarked on a multi-year partnership to unite academics and practitioners with a common goal: to change the world through the power of food.
-The partnership supports GW faculty and staff, and Food Leaders Fellows, to collaborate on research and initiatives that tackle today’s toughest food system challenges, while preparing students—the next generation of diverse, values-driven food leaders—to carry the work forward.
+The Global Food Institute at GW and the Aspen Institute’s Food & Society Program have embarked on a multi-year partnership to unite academics and practitioners with a common goal: to change the world through the power of food.
+The partnership has two main initiatives: first, we foster critical dialogue on food-related issues through the Conversations on Food Justice webinar series.
+Second, we support Aspen Food Leaders Fellows to collaborate with GW faculty and staff to tackle today’s toughest food system challenges, while preparing students—the next generation of values-driven food leaders—to carry the work forward.

 The partnership is made possible thanks to the generous support of José Andres’ Longer Tables Fund.